sagargiradkar/Data-Structures-and-Algorithms-in-Java/README.md

 ---

-### Problem-Solving Platforms
+### 24. Problem-Solving Platforms

 In addition to the topics listed above, this repository includes solutions to problems from various coding platforms, focusing on improving problem-solving skills by practicing real-world problems.

+### 25. Problem-Solving Companies

+- **CodeForces**
+  CodeForces is a popular coding platform, and this directory includes detailed solutions for CodeForces problems, along with explanations of the logic and algorithms used.

+- **GeeksforGeeks**
+  Solutions to common algorithmic problems from GeeksforGeeks, including explanations and Java implementations.

-- **Companies**
+- **LeetCode**
+  LeetCode is a popular coding platform, and this directory includes detailed solutions for LeetCode problems, along with explanations of the logic and algorithms used.

+---
   Practice problems from coding tasks and interviews with specific companies such as:
   1. ***RajaSoftware***: Coding problems solved during interviews or online platforms related to this company.
   2. ***Principle Global***: A collection of coding problems practiced for interviews or tasks from Principle Global.
   3. ***Bantley***: Similar to the above, problems solved for interviews or tasks with Bantley.

-- **GeeksforGeeks**
-  Solutions to common algorithmic problems from GeeksforGeeks, including explanations and Java implementations.

-- **LeetCode**
-  LeetCode is a popular coding platform, and this directory includes detailed solutions for LeetCode problems, along with explanations of the logic and algorithms used.

 ---